-FFY 2020 Findings of Noncompliance Verified as Corrected
+FFY 2021 Findings of Noncompliance Verified as Corrected

-Describe how the State verified that the source of noncompliance is correctly implementing the regulatory requirements
+Describe how the State verified that the source of noncompliance is correctly implementing the regulatory requirements school districts submitted an updated and corrected, compliant IEP for the initially non-compliant IEP.

-For FFY 2020 (2019-2020 SY), seven records/findings in five school districts were non-compliant in one or more transition requirements as of June 30, 2021.
-These records have been brought into compliance as of February 2022.
-These records were corrected and verified as compliant by RIDE.
-The five affected school districts submitted an updated and corrected, compliant IEP for the initially non-compliant IEP.
-It should be noted that several were clerical errors.
 Due to the state's collection and monitoring of 100% of IEPs, subsequent monitoring is automatically done on all non-compliant LEAs by virtue of required data collections and auto-generated compliance reports.
-Based on these subsequent collections, reports. and and reviews for 2021-2022 SY, this school district is correctly implementing the regulatory requirements of 34 CFR 300.320 (b) and 300.321 (b), achieving 100% compliance.
-Compliance and quality across the state has been excellent, having progressed from 98.21% baseline to 99.98% in FFY 2021.
+Based on these subsequent collections, reports. and reviews for 2022-2023 SY, this school district is correctly implementing the regulatory requirements of 34 CFR 300.320 (b) and 300.321 (b), achieving 100% compliance.
+Compliance and quality across the state has been excellent, having progressed from 98.21% baseline to 99.98% in FFY 2022.